Turn these easy backyard projects into a family activity. Check out which furniture pieces you and the kids can make for the next DIY weekend!

 Easy backyard projects are made even easier with more pairs of helping hands.
 What are you waiting for?
 Round up the family and pick a DIY project to start off with!

-I’ve got 12 creative DIY pallet planters you and your family can choose from!
-Whether you’re in the mood for something to save floor space, or something to upcycle, this roundup is the one for you!
+I’ve got tons of creative DIY pallet planters you and your family can choose from!
+Whether you’re in the mood for something to save floor space or something to upcycle, this roundup is the one for you!

 Tip: When making a chicken wire planter, carefully mold the chicken wire into a cone shape for an easier project.